-It started out well, I mapped it all out, I had a lot of great ideas.
-I tested my idea and I got amazing feedback.
+It started out well, I mapped it all out, and I had a lot of great ideas.
+I tested my idea and I got fantastic feedback.

 Then it came to the part where I needed to create everything that went into the offer….

 Because when you’re starting out, you’re starting from scratch.
 You have nothing to repurpose, nothing to work from, and not a lot of income coming in either.

 You don’t have the luxury to spend a few weeks or even months working on an offer to the detriment of everything else.

 After a few weeks, and help from my coach, I realized I was just avoiding the thing that I was scared of, getting stuck into selling my main offers.

 Our minds will create all sorts of barriers to entry when we’re afraid.